jeske/SimpleScene/SimpleScene/Util/ssBVH/README.md

 It includes an efficient algorithm for incrementally re-optimizing the BVH when contained objects move.

-For more information about using this code, see the CodeProject article [Dynamic Bounding Volume Hierarchy in C#](https://www.codeproject.com/Articles/832957/Dynamic-Bounding-Volume-Hiearchy-in-Csharp)
+For more information about what a BVH is, and about how to use this code, see the CodeProject article [Dynamic Bounding Volume Hierarchy in C#](https://www.codeproject.com/Articles/832957/Dynamic-Bounding-Volume-Hiearchy-in-Csharp)

 <table>
 <tr>